xxTarekxx/quick_tip/README.md

-As simple as it sounds Tip Calculator.
+Tip cacluclator helps you calculate the percentage for the tips you are welling to pay and if more than 1 person it will help calculate how much each would pay inlcuding tips percentage.

 Steps:
-   Enter the total amount of the invoice
+  1- Enter the total amount of the invoice
-   Scroll the selector to the desired percentage Scroll the selector for how many in the party
+  2- Scroll the selector to the desired percentage
+  3- Scroll the selector for how many in the party